Radford, Virginia: History

 From 1900 to 1930, many companies came to Radford, including an ice company, a creamery, milling companies, piping, and preserving plants.
 In 1913, Radford was selected to become home to Radford State Normal School, a women's college.
 The school would later, in 1924, become Radford College and then in 1979 would be renamed Radford University.
 The presence of a college brought even more attention to Radford, causing even more population growth.
 In 1940–1941 the US Military decided to build a manufacturing plant for gunpowder and other ammunition needed by the military.
 Thus the Radford Army Ammunition Plant, or the "Arsenal" as it would come to be called, joined the railroad and Lynchburg Foundry as major employers creating a huge influx in population.
 Many families moved to the area.
 Housing for the Arsenal was built in specific areas of town and these neighborhoods still exist today; Monroe Terrace, Radford Village, and Sunset Village.
 Today these are Radford's main residential neighborhoods.
-The railroad ceased passenger service through Radford 1971 as personal transportation moved to the fairly new interstate highway system and the airways.
+The railroad ceased passenger service through Radford in 1971 as personal transportation moved to the fairly new interstate highway system and the airways.
 However, the railroad route through Radford is still a major component of Norfolk Southern Railway's Roanoke to Bristol route.
 But, Radford no longer needed the railroad passenger service to survive.

 The James Charlton Farm, Ingles Bottom Archeological Sites, and Ingles Ferry are listed on the National Register of Historic Places.

 Although a majority of Radford voters supported Barack Obama, Hillary Clinton and Joe Biden in the elections of 2008, 2012, 2016 and 2020, during the 2012 campaign the city was the site of the so-called Crumb and Get It bakery incident, in which a bakery owner declined to host a campaign event for then-Vice President Joe Biden, citing political differences.
 The incident sparked significant media coverage and a surge in business for the bakery.